As you know, I’m an avid plotter myself.

 Again, the notes are accessible anywhere and synced across devices.

 So, the only disadvantage of the above 2 tools is that you have to keep switching between them and your manuscript.
-Simply put, you have to open your G Suite doc or Evernote and your word document at the same time and place them side by side when writing.
+Simply put, you have to open your Google Doc or Evernote and your word document at the same time and place them side by side when writing.

 On the other hand, you can have both your notes and your manuscript in one place with Scrivener.